varletjs/varlet/packages/varlet-ui/docs/importOnDemand.en-US.md

 ```

 After the configuration is complete, and the component is imported as follows,
-the plugin will automatically import the corresponding style file for the component
+the plugin will automatically import the corresponding style file for the component.

 ```javascript
 import { Button } from '@varlet/ui'